-You can choose any primary care provider in our network that is accepting new patients.
+You can choose any primary care provider in our network.
 You can find a list of participating providers on our website at www.nhpri.org/INTEGRITY.
 Please contact Member Services if you need help finding a participating PCP in your area.

-If you have already chosen a PCP and that provider is not listed on your member ID card please call Member Services to request to have this changed by calling 1-844-812-6896 (TTY 711), 8 am to 8 pm Monday - Friday; 8 am to 12 pm on Saturday.
+If you have already chosen a PCP and that provider is not listed on your member ID card you may contact Member Services to request to have this changed by calling 1-844-812-6896 (TTY 711), 8 am to 8 pm Monday - Friday; 8 am to 12 pm on Saturday.
 On Saturday afternoons, Sundays and holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 This call is free.